Traceability

 Tier Four

-Tier Four refers to the raw material source, such as the farm that grew the cotton plant or raised the livestock.
-Fashion relies on agriculture for the production of cotton, wool, leather, the feedstocks for man-made cellulosics, silk, furs, hemp, linen, and many more materials.
+Tier 4 refers to the raw material source, such as the farm that grew the cotton plant or raised the livestock.
+Fashion relies on agriculture for the production of cotton, wool, leather, the feedstocks for man-made cellulosic fibers, silk, furs, hemp, linen, and many more materials.
 Because the cultivation and harvesting of raw materials rely heavily on the natural environment, its impact can be seen in everything from soil health to the biodiversity of natural ecosystems, the health of waterways and air quality.

 Risks